-Volume.
+Volume

 Each lab was asked to use a stimulus volume level that was consistent with their general lab practices – this decision was not standardized across labs.
-Labs were instead instructed to measure and report their average dB SPL level (mean: XYZ, SD: XYZ, range: XYZ).
+Labs were instead instructed to measure and report their average dB SPL level with and without a white noise reference audio clip playing, though not all contributing labs reported these measurements (N: 47).
+From these values, we calculated a signal to noise ratio for each lab, mean: 1.95, SD: 0.43, range: 1.25 – 3.30.

+Minimizing caregiver bias

-Minimizing caregiver bias.
-We created a custom blend of instrumental music and a pastiche of randomly timed and random amplitude stimulus materials (available as part of the study materials).
-This masking stimulus was played to the caregiver over noise-reducing headphones, to mask the IDS/ADS stimuli that the infant was hearing via external loudspeakers.
+We created a custom blend of instrumental music and a pastiche of stimulus materials triggered at random times and with random amplitude (available as part of the study materials).
+This masking stimulus was played to the caregiver over noise-attenuating headphones, to mask the IDS/ADS stimuli that the infant was hearing via external loudspeakers.
 Experimenters were instructed to play the masking music at a high (but comfortable and safe) volume.

-Minimizing experimenter bias.
-Experimenters making online coding decisions (in CF & HPP methods) were blind to the particular stimulus presented during testing trials, as they were either located in a different room from the infant, or were in the same room but were wearing noise-attenuating headphones and hearing the same masking stimuli as the infant's caregiver.
-Offline coding was conducted without direct access to the auditory stimuli.

-Demographics.
-All labs were instructed to collect a set of basic participant demographic information: gender, date of birth, estimated proportion language exposure for the language(s) that they hear in their daily life, race/ethnicity (using categories appropriate for the cultural and geographic context), preterm/fullterm status, history of ear infections, known hearing or visual impairments, and known developmental concerns (e.g., developmental disorders).
-Parents were also asked to report information about themselves (gender, level of education, and native language/languages) and siblings (gender and date of birth).
-A standard recommended participant questionnaire was distributed to participating labs (LINK), although labs were permitted to use their own forms as long as they gathered the necessary information.

-Coding.
+Coding

 Coding of looking times was conducted via the standard procedure in each lab.
-There were three methods of coding infant eye gaze: online coding by an experimenter via button press during the experimental session, offline coding of a video after the experimental session, or automatic coding collected by an eye-tracker.
-XXX laboratories provided online data only, YYY laboratories provided offline data only, ZZZ laboratories analyzed gaze via eye-tracking, and QQQ laboratories provided both online and offline coding.
+There were three methods of coding infant eye gaze: online coding by an experimenter via button press during the experimental session, offline coding of a video after the experimental session, or automatic coding collected by an eye tracker.
 In the case that we received online and offline coding data, we used the offline coding.

+Minimizing experimenter bias

+Experimenters making online coding decisions (in CF and HPP methods) were blind to the particular stimulus presented during testing trials, as they were either located in a different room from the infant, or were in the same room but were wearing noise-attenuating headphones and hearing the same masking stimuli as the infant’s caregiver.
+Offline coding was conducted without direct access to the auditory stimuli.

+Demographics

+All labs were instructed to collect a set of basic participant demographic information: sex, date of birth, estimated proportion language exposure for the language(s) that they hear in their daily life, race/ethnicity (using categories appropriate for the cultural and geographic context), preterm/fullterm status, history of ear infections, known hearing or visual impairments, and known developmental concerns (e.g., developmental disorders).
+Parents were also asked to report information about themselves (gender, level of education, and native language/languages) and the child’s siblings (sex/gender and date of birth).
+A standard recommended participant questionnaire was distributed to participating labs as part of the instructions, although labs were permitted to use their own forms as long as they gathered the necessary information.
+In addition, a subset of participating laboratories provided extensive additional information about infants and testing circumstances (not analyzed here), for use in planned followup projects.

 General Lab Practices

-Training of research assistants.
+Training of research assistants

 Each lab was responsible for maintaining good experimenter training practices, and was expected to use the same rigor with the ManyBabies study as with any other study in their laboratory.
 Laboratories reported on which research assistant ran each infant using pseudonyms or numerical codes.
 Each laboratory completed a questionnaire regarding their training practices, the experience and academic status of each experimenter, and their basic participant greeting practices.

-Reporting of technology mishaps and infant/parent behavior.
-Laboratories were asked to note relevant concerns, anomalies and notes according to their standard lab practices and these were provided along with the looking time data and converted to a standardized form during the central analysis.
+Reporting of technology mishaps and infant/parent behavior

+Laboratories were asked to note relevant concerns, anomalies and comments according to their standard lab practices and these were provided along with the looking time data and converted to a standardized form during the central analysis.
 Examples of relevant concerns included the infant crying during testing, parents intervening in a way that would affect their infant’s looking behavior (e.g., talking or pointing), or technical problems that prevented the normal presentation of experimental stimuli.